tothpeter/.dotfiles/README.md

 - Script to run: ~/.dotfiles/git/sourcetree_custom_actions/create_fixup_commit.sh
 - Parameters: $SHA

-#### Ammend all changes to the selected commit
+#### Amend all changes to the selected commit

-Right click on a commit > Custom Actions > Amend ALL (autosquash).
-It will ammend all the changes to the selected commit.
+In SourceTree: Right click on a commit > Custom Actions > Amend all.
+It will amend all the changes to the selected commit.

-!!!IMPORTANT!!!: This will squash all the existing fixup commits respectively.

 SourceTree custom action settings:
-- Menu caption: Amend ALL (autosquash)
+- Menu caption: Amend all
-- Script to run: ~/.dotfiles/git/sourcetree_custom_actions/create_fixup_commit_then_rebase.sh
+- Script to run: ~/.dotfiles/git/sourcetree_custom_actions/amend_all.sh
 - Parameters: $SHA

 #### Super secret stuff

-Put any custom variables.sh, aliases.sh, functions.sh or .rb in the `local` folder and they will be loaded automatically and recursively.
+Put any custom variables.sh, aliases.sh, functions.sh or .rb in the `local` folder and they will be loaded recursively.

 ### Run the current RSpec file or example in the current iTerm2 tab from VS Code by pressing a keystroke